epfl-ada/ada-2021-project-quotebankers/README.md

 ## Methods

-- __Text classification__ for answering the "what".
+* __Text classification__ for answering the "What ? ".
 More precisely, our project requires to be able to automatically find quotations' topics: for example among {politics, U.S., world, economy, business, sport, science, technology, culture}.
-The approach used is called "zero-shot text classification" and is described in the notebook [what.ipynb](what.ipynb).
+The approach used is called "zero-shot text classification" and is described in [this notebook](find_topics_100k.ipynb).
-- __Sentiment analysis__
+* __Sentiment analysis__ for answering the "How ? ".
+Thie part tries to encapsulate *how* the message in the quote is conveyed, from an emotional perspective.
+The analysis of the emotion displayed in the quotes can take several forms, from sentiment analysis to emotion classification.Three different approaches were tried each on a 100 000 values sample of the 2020 cleaned quote dataset.
+-  First comes sentiment analysis, using the [VADER](http://comp.social.gatech.edu/papers/icwsm14.vader.hutto.pdf) sentiment analysis tool.
+Using it on the 2020 cleaned dataset, one can get a polarity and a compound value for each quote representing the sentiment of the quote, ranging from -1 to 1, -1 representing purely negative quote and 1 representing a positive quote.
+This method is e

 ## Timeline
 - ...